rezasarvani/cdnsift/README.md

 # cdnsift
-Filter CDN IP addresses using automated and custom CIDR ranges.
+Filter CDN IP addresses using automated and custom CIDR ranges.<br>
 This tool can help you filter IP addresses based on whether they are CDN addresses or not.

 # How To Install?